 Food and drinks are an integral part of marking Goa's vibrant culture.
 Meals bring families together, and a staple is the combination of Goan fish curry and rice.
-A dish that brings a warm coconut flavour to the palate, this one is a must try if you are visiting the city.
 Apart from this staple, Goa is also famous for its mixed bag of freshly caught seafood.
 Prawns, crabs, kingfish with their traditional spicy marination are a delectable delicacy for the locals.
-Another festive favourite for the Goans is their beef and pork roasts that are a must on their Christmas men's which is best paired with Goa's famous brew Feni, made with fermented cashews.
-Coconuts, spices and fresh catch from the sea are core ingredients one will find in any Goan home, making their food hearty and absolutely delicious.
-Fish curry and rice, a dish which is synonymous to the state of Goa, is prepared via using a host of ingredients like coconut, chilli peppers, cashew and seasoning.
+Another festive favourite for the Goans is their beef and pork roasts that are a must-try during Christmas which is best paired with Goa's famous brew Feni, made with fermented cashews.
 Other dishes like the Bebinca (a multi-layered sweet dish) and the Khatkhate are essentials when friends get together or during festivities.
 Read more about Goan Food here.

-Goans have a particular fondness for performing arts, which is very distinct from the other states of India.
-A beautiful blend of Indian and western, Goan art forms consist of Fugdi, Dhalo and the Kunbi that date back to the Portuguese era in Goa.
+Goans have a particular fondness for performing arts.
+A beautiful blend of Indian and western dance forms, Goan dances include Fugdi, Dhalo, and the Kunbi that date back to the Portuguese era in Goa.
 The folk dances and music in the state are performed for both religious festivals and cheerful events.
-The rich and exquisite culture of Goa adds a feather this already favoured travel destination in India.

 Goff Tolgadi And Shigmo